What it Really Means to be RCRA Compliant When Handling Hazardous Waste

 Depending on your generator classification, you may be able to recycle and treat hazardous waste on-site and without a permit.
 Consult Title 40 CFR to see if your business can do this.
 If not, you will be subject to 40 CFR sections 264 and 265, which address the treatment and disposal of hazardous waste.

-Clean Management Environmental Group, Inc. will walk you through each step and ensure that you are in compliance with RCRA rules and regulations.
+Clean Management Environmental Group, Inc. will walk you through each step and ensure that you are in compliance with RCRA rules and regulations for hazardous and nonhazardous waste.
 Fill out our form or call 800-538-8131.